Haris-Jp/UAV-Detection-And-Tracking/README.md

 ##  Project Summary

-This study explores state-of-the-art deep learning approaches for real-time drone-to-drone detection and tracking on embedded edge devices*.
+This study explores state-of-the-art deep learning approaches for real-time drone-to-drone detection and tracking on embedded edge devices.
 The review focuses on **YOLO-based and transformer-based** detectors optimized for **UAV vision tasks**, covering research between **2016–2025**.

 All papers are cited according to IEEE format and linked below.